sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <h3>Model Results Interpretation</h3>
 <p></p>

-<p>The results interpretation phase of the study focused on analyzing the predictions and embeddings generated by the graph neural network (GNN) model.
-Using a softmax function, the model's outputs were transformed into probabilities to better understand the classification predictions and identify the most likely labels for each graph.</p>
+The results interpretation phase of the study focused on analyzing the predictions and embeddings generated by the graph neural network (GNN) model.
+Using a softmax function, the model's outputs were transformed into probabilities to better understand the classification predictions and identify the most likely labels for each graph.

-<p><b>Process:</b></p>
+Process:
 <ul>
   <li><i>Softmax Transformation:</i> The raw outputs of the GNN model were passed through a softmax function to convert them into probability distributions over the possible classes.</li>
   <li><i>Prediction Extraction:</i> The predicted labels for each graph were determined by identifying the class with the highest probability.</li>